egrosdou01/personal-blog/blog/2024-07-18-rke2-cilium/cilium-cluster-mesh-rke2.md

       type: NodePort
 ```

-More information about the RKE2 Cilium Helm Chart values, have a look [here](https://artifacthub.io/packages/helm/rke2-charts/rke2-cilium/1.15.500).
+For more information about the RKE2 Cilium Helm Chart values, have a look [here](https://artifacthub.io/packages/helm/rke2-charts/rke2-cilium/1.15.500).

 ## Conclusions

-That’s it!
-We performed a Cilium cluster mesh between two on-prem RKE2 clusters in just a few steps!
+This is it!
+We performed a Cilium cluster mesh between two on-prem RKE2 clusters in just a few steps! 🎉

-That’s a wrap for this post! 🎉 Thanks for reading!
+It's a wrap for this post! 🎉 Thanks for reading!
 Stay tuned for more exciting updates!